Particles

 const std::vector<std::string> a_vectVars = std::vector<std::string>(),

-const RealVect a_shift = RealVect::Zero) noexcept;
+const RealVect a_shift = RealVect::Zero,

+This routine permits particles to be written (in parallel, when using MPI) into a file readable by VisIt.
 The optional arguments a_realVars and a_vectVars permit the user to set the output variable names for the M scalar variables and the N vector variables.
 The argument a_shift will simply shift the particle positions in the output HDF5 file.

 Superparticles